-Niching Down a Web Development Agency With Jonathan Solorzano
+Niching Down a Web Development Agency With Johnathan Solorzano

-We’ve interviewed Jonathan Solorzano from SMG on niching down his dev shop into a productized agency.
+We’ve interviewed Johnathan Solorzano from SMG on niching down his dev shop into a productized agency.
 Check out everything he’s learned so far below.

 What niching down means for a dev shop